top of page

 The noun 'maneuver' has an etymology deeply entrenched in military strategy and Old French.
 It originates from the Old French word 'manoevre,' which means 'a movement' or 'a maneuver.'
 This Old French term, in turn, is believed to have been influenced by the Latin word 'manu operari,' which means 'to work by hand' or 'to handle skillfully.'
 Over time, 'maneuver' came to represent a carefully planned and skillfully executed movement or action, often undertaken in order to achieve a specific objective or goal.
 The word's etymology underscores its historical connection to strategic and skillful handling, whether on the battlefield or in various other contexts where precise actions are necessary to accomplish a desired outcome.

-Quiz: Find the meaning of the noun maneuver:
+Find the correct meaning of the noun maneuver:

 Try Again!